Time Temp [°C] Humidity [%RH] 2021-01-31 15:00:00 2.79615 65.0923 2021-01-31 15:30:00 1.182 70.46 2021-01-31 16:00:00 0.90467 75.36 2021-01-31 16:30:00 0.56 75.8733 2021-01-31 17:00:00 0.0286667 80.5067 2021-01-31 17:30:00 -0.499333 84.76 2021-01-31 18:00:00 -0.926 89.06 2021-01-31 18:30:00 -1.14067

 Sensorlogger reads sensor data and creates statistical reports in logbook tables.
-It can redistribute incoming sensor values, but also statistical summary data, to an MQTT broker or to a HomeMatic CCU.
+It can redistribute incoming sensor values, but also statistical summary data, to multiple MQTT brokers or to a HomeMatic CCU.
 Its original purpose was to serve as a logger for a weather station equipped with Tinkerforge sensors, where data has to be averaged and logged every 15 minutes.
-However, Sensorlogger is very flexible and can be configured to serve many more purposes.
+However, Sensorlogger is very flexible and can be configured to serve many other purposes.

 Supported data sources are (selected) Tinkerforge sensors and JSON structures that can be read via HTTP(s) or from local files.
-Additionally, you can subscribe to topics broadcast by an MQTT broker and read the values of system variables from a HomeMatic CCU.
-The values received by MQTT may also be embedded in their own JSON structures.
+Additionally, you can subscribe to topics that are broadcast by MQTT brokers and read the values of system variables from a HomeMatic CCU.
+The values received via MQTT may also be embedded in their own JSON structures.

 In the following listing you see a very simple example for a logbook file.
 It keeps track of the mean outside temperature and humidity every 30 minutes.